 “You’ll Shoot Your Eye Out!”: A Survey of Holiday Movies Through the Decades / Gracie Lee

-As students return from break, one thing among many has been keeping them busy-watching Christmas movies.
+Even though students have long since returned to campus, many are missing the warmth of the Christmas lights amid January’s wintery bleakness.
+The December break offers a plethora of traditions, even ones as simple as one of Gen Z’s favorite pastimes: movies.
+Or more specifically, Christmas movies.
 Everyone has their own personal favorites, but even the most cliche hallmark film makes the season a little brighter.
-Holiday movies, whether old or young, bring nostalgia to this time of year.
-Although there will always be debate about what makes a movie a classic, several films have made their mark on the silver screen over the last few decades.
+Holiday movies, whether old or young, are a nostalgic experience for most individuals.
+Although there will always be debate about what makes a movie a “classic,” several films have made their mark on the silver screen–and in students’ winter breaks–over the last few decades.

-1947-It’s a Wonderful Life: In a charming, 1940s town, a young man named George Bailey is thinking of ending his life due to financial crisis.
-His guardian angel, Clarence, is sent down to earth to show him what his loved one’s lives would be like without him.
+1947–It’s a Wonderful Life: In a charming 1940s town, a young man named George Bailey is thinking of ending his life due to a financial crisis.
+His guardian angel, Clarence, is sent down to earth to show him what his loved ones’ lives would be like without him.
 On the way, the audience witnesses his boyhood, marriage to his childhood sweetheart, and comical interactions with his friends and family of Bedford Falls.
-It’s a charming retelling of Phillip Van Doren Stern’s “The Greatest Gift” and implements both comedy and drama into its plot.
+It’s a charming retelling of Philip Van Doren Stern’s “The Greatest Gift” and implements both comedy and drama into its plot.

 There are mixed opinions surrounding the status of A Christmas Story as a classic holiday movie.
-Some can’t experience the holiday season without watching it, and others find the comedy too slapstick for their humor.
-Contrary to popular belief, the famous Red Ryder Carbine Action 200 was never stocked as a real product.
+Some can’t spend the holiday season without watching it, and others find the comedy too slapstick for their humor.
+Contrary to popular belief, Ralphie’s famous Red Ryder model was never stocked as a real product.
 It possessed features based on the Daisy “Buck Jones” gun, but the weapon itself is just a figment of movie magic.
 Like It’s a Wonderful Life, the film wasn’t as popular at its debut as it is now, partly because holiday-themed movies were not as popular at that time.

 The movie begins with the entire McCallister clan under one roof the night before their flight to Paris for Christmas vacation.
-Kevin is in a surly mood and feels left out and overwhelmed by his dozen or so cousins.
-His mother, played by Catherine O’Hara, sends him up to the attic to sleep, after he has an angry outburst.
-Unfortunately for the McCallisters, none of them set a correct alarm.
+Kevin is in a surly mood and feels left out and overwhelmed by his dozen or so cousins and siblings.
+His mother, played by Catherine O’Hara, sends him up to the attic to sleep after he has an angry outburst.
+Unfortunately for the McCallisters, a power outage during the night disrupts their alarms and they all oversleep.
 In the panic of getting to the airport late, Kevin is left alone upstairs in the attic and awakes to find his house empty.
-At first, he revels in his newfound freedom, but is quickly concerned by the appearance of Harry (Joe Pesci) and Marv (Daniel Stern), neighborhood burglars who dub themselves “The Wet Bandits.”
+At first, he revels in his newfound freedom but is quickly concerned by the appearance of Harry (Joe Pesci) and Marv (Daniel Stern), neighborhood burglars who dub themselves “The Wet Bandits.”
 When he realizes that they plan to rob his home, he makes up his mind to save it.

 The robbers enter the McCallister home on Christmas Eve night, not guessing that the nine-year-old kid has booby trapped the entire establishment.
-They undergo painful experiences including blowtorches to the head, Legos to the feet and irons to the face- but eventually come out basically unscathed.
-After succeeding in saving is home, Kevin wakes on Christmas morning, disappointed that his family has not returned.
+They undergo painful experiences including blowtorches to the head, Legos to the feet and irons to the face–but eventually come out basically unscathed.
+After succeeding in saving his home, Kevin wakes on Christmas morning, disappointed that his family has not returned.
 The movie ends happily, however, with the reunion of his mother and relatives after their frantic return from Paris.
-This movie requires its audiences to suspend their belief for an hour and a half and accept that the multiple injuries Marv and Harry sustain do no permanent damage to them physically or psychologically.
-In fact, especially empathic individuals should probably refrain from watching the movie, as its antics grow exceedingly wild- although hilarious.
+This movie requires its audiences to suspend their belief for an hour and a half and accept that the multiple injuries Marv and Harry sustain do no permanent damage to them, physically or psychologically.
+In fact, especially empathic individuals should probably refrain from watching the movie, as its antics grow exceedingly wild, although hilarious.